amber-lang/amber-docs/docs/0.6.0-alpha/advanced_syntax/builtins.md

 ## Lock

 Acquire a file lock.
+Takes a `Text` parameter.
 Useful for preventing concurrent executions.

+Because acquiring a lock can fail, this builtin is **failable**.

 ```ab
 trust lock("my_script.lock")